KoreTeknology/python-codes-library-addon-for-Blender/README.md

 During thoses years, i have met many interesting people and passionated artists.
 One of the exchange whe loved the most was to share our experiences and knowledge, and from that time, i have learn a lot, thanks to all those people.
 From that perspective, most of the knoledge included in this code is the result of these meetings.

-About the authoring, each script must come with its header in comments, see detailled documentation on [How to prepare your snippet to be included](https://github.com/KoreTeknology/code-snippets-library-addon-for-Blender/releases)
+About the authoring, each script must come with its header in comments, this one include informations and author name, see detailled documentation on [How to prepare your snippet to be included](https://github.com/KoreTeknology/code-snippets-library-addon-for-Blender/releases)

 ### FEATURES
 - [x] <b>Preferences Panel:</b> Github Updater options